 Applications for Cord Sets

 Cord sets are utilized in a wide variety of applications wherever electrical equipment and appliances are in use, including retail, commercial, industrial and residential.
 Most cord sets use AC power, meaning they conduct electrical power in the form of an alternating current that periodically reverses the direction of flow.
 Extension cords are longer cord sets that allow for the provision of electrical supply up to hundreds of feet away from the main power source for appliances such as electrical power tools, lighting and sound equipment, etc.

 Standards and Safety for Power Cords

-The National Electrical Manufacturers Association (NEMA) is responsible for setting manufacturing and product quality standards for North American cord sets, electrical plugs, cord voltage capabilities and receptacle configurations to ensure safety of the operator.
-International standards apply to the different types of electrical cord components found in other countries which use different voltages and electrical plug configurations.
+The National Electrical Manufacturers Association (NEMA) is responsible for setting manufacturing and product quality standards for North American cord sets, electrical plugs, cord voltage capabilities, and receptacle configurations to ensure the safety of the operator.
+International standards apply to the different types of electrical cord components found in other countries, which use different voltages and electrical plug configurations.
 As with any components involved with the transferal of electrical energy, there are risks and dangers to using cord sets.
-Personal injury, death and/or property damage could result from the deterioration, damage or misuse of electrical appliances and components, and there are important safety considerations to be looked at.
-Polarization and grounding are especially important for certain higher voltage appliances, and for electrical equipments that holds a higher risk of causing shock when live.
+Personal injury, death, or property damage could result from the deterioration, damage, or misuse of electrical appliances and components, and there are important safety considerations to be looked at.
+Polarization and grounding are especially important for certain higher voltage appliances and for electrical equipment with a higher risk of causing a shock when live.
 Polarization of plugs at the end of cord sets ensures that the piece of equipment is connected to the neutral, or grounded, side of the circuit.
 Sensitive electrical equipment should only be used with polarized or grounded cord sets.